annacprice/kraken-fastedit/README.md

 optional arguments:
   -h, --help            show this help message and exit -i INFASTA, --input-dir INFASTA
-                        Path to the input pdf files
-  -o OUTFASTA, --output-dir OUTFASTA
+                        Path to the input fasta files -o OUTFASTA, --output-dir OUTFASTA
-                        Path for the output txt files -t TAXON, --taxon-name TAXON
+                        Path for the output fasta files -t TAXON, --taxon-name TAXON
                         Name of the taxon
 ```